Talking About Alcohol & Other Drugs with Your Wellesley College Student

 6. Confront myths and exaggerations.
 Most students believe that everyone at college drinks to excess.
 In truth, many Wellesley College students do not drink at all, and most of those that do drink moderately.

 8. Encourage your student to seek help for themselves or intervene when someone else needs help.
 The College’s Responsible Action/ Good Samaritan Policy encourages students to call Campus Police 24/7 at (781) 283-5555 (x5555) or their Residential Life Professional Staff on behalf of themselves or someone who is in need of immediate medical assistance.
-Make sure your student knows the signs of alcohol overdose, which include confusion, stupor, vomiting, seizures, slow or irregular breathing, pale or blue skin tone, low body temperature, and unconsciousness.
+Make sure your student knows the signs of alcohol or other drug overdose, which include confusion, stupor, vomiting, seizures, slow or irregular breathing, pale or blue skin tone, low body temperature, and unconsciousness.
 If they are concerned about their own or someone else’s alcohol use, confidential help is available at the Stone Center Counseling Service, the Health Service, or the Office of Religious & Spiritual Life.
 They can also reach out to their Residential Life Prof. Staff.

 Minimizing Harm When Drinking Alcohol